iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Krasnoselskii Mann Iteration.md

 **Observations**

 The iterations chains up a series of averaged operators,  by taking the convex combinations between $I$  the identity and the non-expansive operator $T$.
+The fixed point set is assumed to exist.
+Recall that if we have the condition that $D$ is a bounded set, then we can remove the existence assumption of the fixed point set.

 **Proof**